-A dachshund puppy born with a defective palate is now all smiles after life-changing surgery here at Willows.
+A dachshund puppy born with a defective palate is now all smiles after life-changing surgery here at Willows in Solihull.

 The miniature wire-haired dachshund, called Frieda, was just three months old when she began suffering from recurring infections in her nose and breathing difficulties, resulting in several courses of antibiotics.

 Little Frieda was also struggling to eat and drink so was referred to our team for specialist care.